 Through my training and experience – professional and personal – I have a deep understanding of the range of difficulties that bring people to counselling.
 I also have a great respect for anyone who is brave enough to face their struggles and explore what they can do about them.

 Often I think the core aim of counselling is best summed up by the serenity prayer.
-If you are looking to achieve serenity (or something close to it!) in accepting the things you cannot change, the courage to change the things you can, and the wisdom to know the difference, I believe that therapy can help you on that path.
+If you are looking to achieve serenity (or something close to it!) by accepting the things you cannot change, finding the courage to change the things you can, and the wisdom to know the difference, I believe that therapy can help you on that path.